Lazytrackz/search_engine/README.md

 3. Each document sould be no more then 1000 words, one word no more then 100 signts
 4. All words are separated by spaces and should have lower register letters
 5. You need use latin script only

+*You can use documents in directory "Test documents" for simply test.*

 config.json examle: